The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Lacosamide is used together with other medications to treat partial-onset seizures in people with epilepsy who are at least 17 years old.
+Lacosamide is used together with other medications to treat partial-onset seizures in adults and children who are at least 4 years old.

 Lacosamide may also be used for purposes not listed in this medication guide.

-You should not use this medication if you are allergic to lacosamide.
+You should not use lacosamide if you are allergic to it.

-To make sure lacosamide is safe for you, tell your doctor if you have:
+To make sure lacosamide is safe for you, tell your doctor if you have ever had:

 nerve problems caused by diabetes; or

 Some people have thoughts about suicide while taking lacosamide.
 Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.